dotnet/csharpstandard/standard/attributes.md

 Some APIs have more complex rules for when variables can or can't be null.
 In these cases, one or more of the nullable-related attributes described below can be used to express those rules.
 When user code is compiled in a nullable-enabled context, the compiler is required to warn when that code violates those rules.
 That is, these attributes help define the nullability contract for an API.

+The code-analysis attributes are declared in namespace `System.Diagnostics.CodeAnalysis`.

 **Attribute**  | **Meaning**
 ------------------  | ------------------
 `AllowNull` (§The-AllowNull-Attribute)  | A non-nullable argument may be null.